Lassii-/ESP32-SmartHome/README.md

 + Polling of Dallas DS18B20 for my apartment's temperature
 + Using WiFi to connect to Internet to access OpenWeatherMap via their API to get the weather of my city
 + Displaying all the useful data on the 1602 LCD
-+ Time based on NTP
++ Time-display based on NTP
 + Sending the data over the Internet to [Influxdb](https://www.influxdata.com/)-database.
 I have a separate [Grafana](https://grafana.com/)-instance that can show graphs of the data on a browser

 ## Planned features